Henry Cavendish: Personality and legacy

 Cavendish inherited two fortunes that were so large that Jean Baptiste Biot called him "the richest of all the savants and the most knowledgeable of the rich".
 At his death, Cavendish was the largest depositor in the Bank of England.
 He was a shy man who was uncomfortable in society and avoided it when he could.
 He could speak to only one person at a time, and only if the person were known to him and male.
 He conversed little, always dressed in an old-fashioned suit, and developed no known deep personal attachments outside his family.
 Cavendish was taciturn and solitary and regarded by many as eccentric.
 He communicated with his female servants only by notes.
 By one account, Cavendish had a back staircase added to his house to avoid encountering his housekeeper, because he was especially shy of women.
-The contemporary accounts of his personality have led some modern commentators, such as Oliver Sacks, to speculate that he had Asperger syndrome, a form of autism.
+The contemporary accounts of his personality have led some modern commentators, such as Oliver Sacks, to speculate that he was autistic.

 His only social outlet was the Royal Society Club, whose members dined together before weekly meetings.
 Cavendish seldom missed these meetings, and was profoundly respected by his contemporaries.
-However, his shyness made those who "sought his views... speak as if into vacancy.
-If their remarks were...worthy, they might receive a mumbled reply, but more often than not they would hear a peeved squeak (his voice appears to have been high-pitched) and turn to find an actual vacancy and the sight of Cavendish fleeing to find a more peaceful corner".
+However, his shyness made conversation difficult; guests were advised to wander close to him and then speak as if "into vacancy.
+If their remarks were scientifically worthy, they might receive a mumbled reply".
+Cavendish was more likely not to reply at all.
 Cavendish's religious views were also considered eccentric for his time.
 He was considered to be agnostic.
 As his biographer, George Wilson, comments, "As to Cavendish's religion, he was nothing at all."